karlacardoso/website-game/README.md

-# website-game
-This small  game website
+This small website is responsive.
+The website of the game with the section hero.